Day 1 Starting from scratch.

 - Camera viewpoint.

-This course is supported by Broncolor equipment it is used throughout but all of the techniques are the same for other makes of lighting.
-You will need to bring with you A film or digital camera that can be set to manual (shutter speeds and apertures) with a standard Hot Shoe or a PC connection socket.
-Please Note: Digital compact cameras are generally not suitable for this course and many are unable to fire.
+This course is supported by Broncolor lighting equipment, it is used throughout but all of the techniques are the same for other makes of lighting.
+You will need to bring with you a camera that can be set to manual (shutter speeds and apertures) with a standard Hot Shoe.
+Please Note: Digital compact cameras are generally not suitable for this course and many are unable to fire the flash units.